 A lack of clarity can lead to devastating consequences.
-The economic history of the past century is rife with misperceptions that produced hardship on a global scale.
-Think of the protectionist policies that exacerbated the Great Depression, the oil embargo of the 1970s, and the austerity measures imposed after the Asian Financial Crisis.
-In each case, decision-makers thought they could see through the fog of financial complexity to what they knew was the right answer.
+The ecogathered momentum in recent months with the crackdown on nomic history of the past century is rife with misperceptions that China's big tech conglomerates.
+In reaction to these divergent produced hardship on a global scale.
+Think of the protectionist answers, both Washington and Beijing - as well as Brussels, policies that exacerbated the Great Depression, the oil embargo London, and Tokyo - pursue tariffs, industrial subsidies, and intelof the 1970s, and the austerity measures imposed after the Asian lectual property restrictions designed to solve a problem no party Financial Crisis.
+In each case, decision-makers thought they could fully understands.
+These decisions threaten the health of the global see through the fog of financial complexity to what they knew was economy. the right answer.
 The world economy paid a price for their mistakes.

-In recent years, economic policies emanating from Washington and Beijing have begun to follow this eerily familiar path.
-Mutual trust between the world's two largest economies has completely eroded, with neither side able to agree on basic facts.
-The United States believes it is being taken advantage of, while China remains convinced it is unfairly maligned for doing what it insists any other nation would do as its economy matures.
+This report recognizes the complexity of the issue and tells a In recent years, economic policies emanating from Washington and multi-layered story.
+Inside, you will find new information that will Beijing have begun to follow this eerily familiar path.
+Mutual trust impact the commonly accepted narratives about China's econbetween the world's two largest economies has completely eroded, omy.
+This innovative research draws upon the world-class experwith neither side able to agree on basic facts.
+The United States tise of Rhodium Group, which has tracked these issues for nearly believes it is being taken advantage of, while China remains contwo decades.
+Both this report and the data visualization home for vinced it is unfairly maligned for doing what it insists any other nation this project are part of the Atlantic Council GeoEconomics Center's would do as its economy matures. mission to break down barriers between finance and foreign policy.

-Unfortunately, many of these arguments have become detached from data-driven reality.
-Leaders in both government and business need a shared language to describe China's economic system that can be trusted by all sides for its accuracy and objectivity.
-This is the goal of the China Pathfinder Project.
+Unfortunately, many of these arguments have become detached This project is an initiative of the Atlantic Council's Global China Hub, from data-driven reality.
+Leaders in both government and business which seeks action-oriented solutions to the challenges created by need a shared language to describe China's economic system that China's rise.
+It is appropriate that the first major project of this new can be trusted by all sides for its accuracy and objectivity.
+This is the venture focuses on one of the greatest sources of tension between goal of the China Pathfinder Project.
+China and the rest of the world-Beijing's rising economic might.

-Over the past eight months, teams from the Atlantic Council and Rhodium Group have undertaken a deep dive into China's economy to try to address a fundamental question: Is China becoming more or less like other open market economies?
+Over the past eight months, teams from the Atlantic Council and Economic history has taught us a painful lesson: incorrect or incom-Rhodium Group have undertaken a deep dive into the inner workplete information can be costly.
+It is time for China, Europe, and the ings of China's economy to try to address a fundamental question: United States to begin to find their way back to a shared set of facts Is China becoming more or less like other open market economies? and, from those facts, potentially pursue a new path.

-A senior Chinese official would say the answer is clear; significant progress has been made in economic liberalization, which is a core tenet of the Communist Party's platform dating back four decades.
-A senior US government official, however, would confidently claim the opposite; Xi Jinping has abandoned his early commitments to economic reform and embarked on a process of state-led retrenchment that has gathered momentum in recent months with the crackdown on China's big tech conglomerates.
-In reaction to these divergent answers, both Washington and Beijing - as well as Brussels, London, and Tokyo - pursue tariffs, industrial subsidies, and intellectual property restrictions designed to solve a problem no party fully understands.
-These decisions threaten the health of the global economy.
+A senior Chinese official would say the answer is clear; sig-Josh Lipsky nificant progress has been made in economic liberalization, which is a core tenet of the Communist Party's platform dat-Director.
+Atlantic Council GeoEconomics Center ing back four decades.
+A senior US government official, however, would confidently claim the opposite; Xi Jinping has abandoned his early commitments to economic reform and embarked on a process of state-led retrenchment that has